liujie20087349/nebular-datepicker/README.md

 you can clone this repo, then execute:

-npm install
+`npm install `

-My node version is 8.15.0, I suggest that you should use the same node version in order to avoid some unrelated issue.
+My node version is `8.15.0`, I suggest that you should use the same node version in order to avoid some unrelated issue.

 after installed, execute:

-npm start
+`npm start`

-you can see the page on browser with: localhost:4200
+you can see the page on browser with: `localhost:4200`

 # Reproduce Issue

+***This is not an error, just works not as I expected***

 1. open the developer tools on your browser or press F12 to see the console